Skip to Content

 Launch sidebarStart SupaSidebar if it’s not running

-Web searchSearch the web using Google, DuckDuckGo, Perplexity, or custom search shortcuts
+Web searchSearch the web using Google, Bing, DuckDuckGo, Yahoo, Perplexity, Brave, Kagi, or any custom shortcut

 Settings and configuration